 Attorney Daigle conducts training nationally on critical legal issues including operational management, use of force and force investigations, internal affairs operations, First Amendment Rights and Fourth Amendment application.
 Attorney Daigle is a CT POST approved instructor who provides legal training to law enforcement officers throughout the state for recruit and in-service training.

 Attorney Daigle is a member of the International Chiefs of Police Association (IACP) Legal Officer Section and an appointed member of the Civil Rights Committee.
 He is General Counsel for FBI-Law Enforcement Executive Development Association and a member of their instructor cadre teaching Supervisory Liability.
 He is General Counsel for the National Internal Affairs Investigators Association (NIAIA).
-He is a member of the Board of Directors for American for Effective Law Enforcement (AELE), he holds his Certified Litigation Specialist Certificate and is a member of their instructor cadre.
+He is a former member of the Board of Directors and instructor for American for Effective Law Enforcement (AELE), he holds his Certified Litigation Specialist Certificate and is a member of their instructor cadre.
 Attorney Daigle is the Chairman of the Legal Section for the National Tactical Officers Association (NTOA) and is a member of the National Association for Civilian Oversight of Law Enforcement (NACOLE) where he holds the Certified Practitioner of Oversight from NACOLE.
 He has completed the Force Science Institute Certification and Advanced Specialist training programs.

 Attorney Daigle is a member of the Connecticut Chiefs of Police Association and on the Board of Directors.
 He is a member of the Connecticut Bar Association and is also a Past President of the New Britain Bar Association.